department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/product/LIH-outline-and-timeline.md

-**** We need to keep team/engineers in the loop through out the process in order to get valuable feedback as we go along vs having them just see final designs
+**** We need to keep the team/engineers in the loop throughout the process in order to get valuable feedback as we go along vs having them just see final designs

 # Logged-in homepage outline and timeline